Octopus Energy vs British Gas

 Pricing

 British Gas's standard variable tariff usually sits at or very near the Ofgem cap, which is normal for a large supplier.
-Where it has been more aggressive lately is on fixed and tracker-style offers for existing customers, with British Gas itself marketing some deals as cheaper than the April 2026 cap.
-That makes the old lazy idea that British Gas is always expensive too blunt to be useful.
+Its current tariff page also points customers toward fixed, tracker-style and Fix and Fall offers, with the usual need to check the actual quote, term and exit conditions before treating a headline as better value.
+That makes the old lazy idea that British Gas is always expensive too blunt to be useful, but it does not remove the need to compare the full annual bill.

-Octopus Flexible still tends to come in a little under the cap and the bigger upside is what happens after that.
+Octopus Flexible is often pitched a little under the cap and the bigger upside is what happens after that.
 If you can move demand away from the expensive part of the day, Octopus gives you more ways to cut bills through Go, Intelligent Go, Agile, Tracker or Cosy.
 For a flat-usage household with no EV or heat pump, the saving may be modest.
 For a more flexible home, the gap can widen quickly.

 Smart tariffs

 This is the section where the comparison changes most for EV homes.
 British Gas is not just standard tariffs plus PeakSave any more.
-Its EV Power page now frames the product as a simple whole-home overnight window for any EV and home charger, with a separate Charge Power route for homes combining an EV charger with solar and battery storage.
-Hive Power+ is a compatible-charger add-on that credits a share of managed EV charging back to the bill, so compare it as a billing feature on top of the tariff rather than as a normal household tariff.
+Its EV Power page now frames the product as a simple whole-home overnight window for any EV and home charger, with a separate Charge Power route for homes that have a battery, or solar and battery, as well as an EV.
+Hive Power+ is a compatible-charger add-on that credits part of managed EV charging back to the bill, so compare it as a billing feature on top of a British Gas tariff rather than as a normal household tariff.

-Even so, Octopus still feels easier to build around.
-Go gives a simple 00:30 to 05:30 whole-home window, while Intelligent Go adds smart charging and extra cheap slots when Octopus schedules the car.
-That makes the model different from British Gas's fixed overnight window, Hive charger discount and battery-linked Charge Power route.
 Use today's local supplier pages when comparing them, rather than relying on a figure quoted in an evergreen comparison page.
 The real difference is not just the headline pence figure, it is how the rest of the home is billed once your setup gets more complicated.
+Battery homes should also check whether they want the supplier tariff to control the pattern, the charger app to control it, or a separate battery/inverter routine to do the work.

 PeakSave is still useful to mention, because it can knock money off Sunday daytime use for smart-meter customers.
 British Gas says it gives half-price electricity from 11am to 4pm on Sundays, with extra Green Flex events when supply conditions suit.
 That can be handy if you can move cooking, laundry, battery charging or other heavy use into the window.
 It is still not the same thing as being on a fully fledged time-of-use tariff.